 Make sure there are no large trees or buildings around your solar light, as they will cast shade preventing your solar panels from receiving sufficient sunlight.

 Therefore, if your solar panels are shaded during any period of the day, especially midday, it’s highly advised to reposition your solar lights.

 Many don’t know this trick, but in fact, your solar panel’s angle is very important.

-The reason behind that is the sun can get covered by many objects such as clouds, rain, or fog, especially in winter.
+The reason behind that is the sun can get covered by many objects such as clouds, rain, or fog, especially in winter when sunlight is scarce.

-It’s very important to adjust your panels to the best possible angle which is 30-degrees in summer and 45-degrees in winter.
+However, as a general rule of thumb, you should adjust your panels to 30-degrees in summer and 45-degrees in winter.

-Adjusting your solar light’s panel to these angels will ensure your panels are absorbing more sunlight resulting in more energy, which will help to fix your solar lights.
+Adjusting your solar light’s panel to these angels will ensure your panels are absorbing more first sunlight resulting in more energy, which will help to make your solar lights last longer at night.

-Another small hack, but will make a great difference is adjusting your panel to the west.
+Another small hack, but will make a great difference is adjusting your solar light’s panel to the west.